Last Updated on5 min read

 Section 10 of the Indian Contract Act, 1872 provides that “all agreements are contracts if they are made by the free consent of parties competent to contract, for a lawful consideration and with a lawful object, and are not hereby expressly declared to be void”.

-Thus, the essential elements of a valid contract can be summed up as follows:
+Thus, the essential elements of a valid contract are as follows:

 - An intention to create legal relations or intent to have legal consequences.